vishnui-ng/KubeRIG-Debugger/README.md

 # KubeRIG Debugger

-This project provides two scripts for managing Kubernetes deployments:
+This project provides three scripts for managing Kubernetes deployments:
 1. **Downscale Deployments**: Scale down selected deployments to a specified number of replicas (restricted to the `sec` - Secondary RIG/environment).
 2. **Fetch Logs**: Fetch logs from selected deployments and organize them in a structured folder hierarchy.
+3. **Delete Pods**: Delete all pods under a deployment or specific pods interactively (restricted to the `sec` environment).

 ---